tedhchen/ESS-ResearchDesign/_modules/session12.md

 ---
 title: 'Week 12.
-Research Ethics: Interacting with Subjects and the Broader Society (Nov 19)'
+Research Ethics: Interacting with Subjects and the Broader Society (Apr 15)'
 type: outline
 ---